Sascha37/super-mario-motion/README.md

 If you encounter issues on any version, please leave an issue so we can investigate.

-## License

-This project is available under the GPL v3.0.
-See the [LICENSE](https://github.com/Sascha37/super-mario-motion/blob/main/LICENSE) file for more info.

 ## Data Processing

 ### GUI Inputs (User Interaction)